Have you been blogging awhile and things are going ok but not the way you want? This list is for you!

 I currently have a great way I can help you.

-In this course, I teach you everything I know about SEO, affiliate marketing and other blogging strategies.
+In this course, I teach you everything I know about SEO.

 The biggest piece of advice I have for getting off the plateau and giving your blog a kick start is to do something different.

 Don’t be afraid to make changes to what you are doing and how you are spending time on your blog.

 If what you were doing right now was the answer then you wouldn’t need a kick start.